Want to know how to handle your inner critic?

 4. If you’re carrying round a limiting belief, release it.

 If you’re on our Living the Change program you can use the PowerType Release Process in your member’s area.
-And I’ll be sharing that process in a few week’s time at our free online experience, Momentum for Change.
+We’re opening doors for new members at tomorrow’s Momentum workshop, where I’ll also be sharing helpful tools to tackle procrastination and the accompanying guilt.
 You can register for free by clicking here.

 5. Deal with your emotions.

 Music is a great place to start when it comes to allowing yourself to fully experience emotions, and let them move through you.
 A coach or therapist can also help you process what you’re feeling, and release it in a safe way.
-Again, we’ll explore what I think of as “emotional hygiene techniques” in more detail at our upcoming event.
+Again, we’ll explore ways to process what we’re feeling in more detail at tomorrow’s workshop.

 So where do you need to look first?